geniewar/datatable-gn/README.md

-node-datatable
+datatable-gn
 ==============

 A Node.js implementation of a server-side processor for the jQuery DataTables plug-in.

-The node-datatable module provides backend query generation and result parsing to support [DataTables](https://www.datatables.net/manual/server-side) server-side processing for SQL databases.
+The datatable-gn module provides backend query generation and result parsing to support [DataTables](https://www.datatables.net/manual/server-side) server-side processing for SQL databases.
 This module does not connect to nor query databases, instead leaving those tasks to the calling application.
 SQL querying has been separated so that the caller can leverage his or her existing module choices for connection pools,